Reading and processing OTM data and Generating OTM spline models

 understanding the thermal properties of the organism of interest when

-value as we did in our
+choosing the appropriate knot_p value as we did in our

 pilot study.